RedImpactZS/rmzs-issues/README.md

 Repository for issues and suggestions of RMZS project.
 Please add tags to reports.

-Non-constructive talk belongs in discord channel #discussions
+Non-constructive talk belongs in discord channel #discussions.

 Table of tags